targetteal/o2-pt/rule-book.md

 #### Rule Book violation objection

 Any participant can raise a "Rule Book violation objection" if he or she deems the proposal violates one of the rules described in this Rule Book.
-For example, one might say that a proposal is not a valid output for the adapt mode.
+For example, one might say that a proposal is not a valid output for the _Adapt Mode_.

 In this case, the Facilitator can ask the Secretary to decide whether this is true or not.
 This special objection does not need to be validated using the criteria described in this section.
 Rule Book violation objections must be integrated normally.